Hubert Dreyfus: Life and career

 Dreyfus was born on 15 October 1929, in Terre Haute, Indiana, to Stanley S. and Irene (Lederer) Dreyfus.

 He attended Harvard University from 1947.
 With a senior honors thesis on Causality and Quantum Theory (for which W. V. O. Quine was the main examiner) he was awarded a B.A. summa cum laude in 1951 and joined Phi Beta Kappa.
 He was awarded a M.A. in 1952.
 He was a Teaching Fellow at Harvard from 1952 to 1953 (as he was again in 1954 and 1956).
 Then, on a Harvard Sheldon traveling fellowship, Dreyfus studied at the University of Freiburg from 1953 to 1954.
 During this time he had an interview with Martin Heidegger.
 Sean D. Kelly records that Dreyfus found the meeting 'disappointing.'
 A brief mention of it was made by Dreyfus during his 1987 BBC interview with Bryan Magee in remarks that are revealing of both his and Heidegger's opinion of the work of Jean-Paul Sartre.

 Between 1956 and 1957, Dreyfus undertook research at the Husserl Archives at the University of Louvain on a Fulbright Fellowship.
 Towards the end of his stay, his first (jointly authored) paper "Curds and Lions in Don Quijote" would appear in print.
-After acting as an instructor in philosophy at Brandeis University (1957–1959), he attended the Ecole Normale Supérieure, Paris, on a French government grant (1959–1960).
+After acting as an instructor in philosophy at Brandeis University (1957–1959), he attended the École Normale Supérieure on a French government grant (1959–1960).

 From 1960, first as an instructor, then as an assistant and then associate professor, Dreyfus taught philosophy at the Massachusetts Institute of Technology (MIT).
 In 1964, with his dissertation Husserl's Phenomenology of Perception, he obtained his Ph.D. from Harvard.
 (Due to his knowledge of Husserl, Dagfinn Føllesdal sat on the thesis committee but he has asserted that Dreyfus "was not really my student.")
 That same year, his co-translation (with his first wife) of Sense and Non-Sense by Maurice Merleau-Ponty was published.

 Also in 1964, and whilst still at MIT, he was employed as a consultant by the RAND Corporation to review the work of Allen Newell and Herbert A. Simon in the field of artificial intelligence (AI).
 This resulted in the publication, in 1965, of the "famously combative" Alchemy and Artificial Intelligence, which proved to be the first of a series of papers and books attacking the AI field's claims and assumptions.
 The first edition of What Computers Can't Do would follow in 1972, and this critique of AI (which has been translated into at least ten languages) would establish Dreyfus's public reputation.
 However, as the editors of his Festschrift noted: "the study and interpretation of 'continental' philosophers... came first in the order of his philosophical interests and influences."